How to keep your pool

 gelatinous precipitate that falls to the bottom.
 Wait

-However, the problem that lead to the cloudiness may still
+clear water.
+However, the problem that lead to the

-be present: algae, poor filtration or bad water chemistry.
+cloudiness may still be present: algae, poor filtration or

-Better to address the problems, of improving filtration,
+bad water chemistry.
+Better to address the problems,

-directly.
-Once done, a recurrence is less likely.
-Sometimes
+water chemistry, directly.
+Once done, a recurrence is less

-all that is required is a clarifier or shock treatment or a
+likely.
+Sometimes all that is required is a clarifier, shock

 information is helpful.